Travel & Accommodation

-This morning, we’ll visit Giza where we’ll see the Great Pyramids and the Sphinx.
+This morning, visit Giza to see the Great Pyramids and the Sphinx.
 With the head of a human and body of a lion, the mythical Sphinx is the most recognisable statue associated with ancient Egypt.
-Later, we’ll walk through the emerald green gardens of Al Azhar Park before enjoying lunch overlooking the views of Cairo.
+Later, walk through the emerald-green gardens of Al Azhar Park before enjoying lunch overlooking Cairo.
 This afternoon, the choice is yours, with a range of select experiences on offer.
-Perhaps take in a tour of Coptic Cairo, including the Church of St. Sergius - believed to be built upon a shelter the Holy Family used during their time in Egypt.
-Or, choose to dine like a local at a traditional restaurant, from falafel, to Mahshi (vegetables stuffed with rice), and shawarma.Daily :
+Perhaps join a tour of Coptic Cairo, including the Church of St. Sergius – believed to be built upon a shelter the Holy Family used during their time in Egypt.
+Or, choose to dine like a local at a traditional restaurant, from falafel to Mahshi (vegetables stuffed with rice) and shawarma.Daily :

 This morning is yours to continue your discovery of Cairo.
 Perhaps explore the Old Kingdom with a tour through Memphis and Sakkara.
 Later, set off on a Cairo city tour which includes admission to the Egyptian Museum.
-Home to the world’s most extensive collection of pharaonic artefacts, with more than 160,000 pieces on display, come face-to-face with genuine Tutankhamen treasures and antiquities.
-Later, take a stroll through the colourful Khan el-Khalili Bazaar, where you may stumble upon memorable keepsakes.Daily :
+Home to the world’s most extensive collection of pharaonic artefacts, with more than 160,000 pieces on display, come face to face with genuine Tutankhamen treasures and antiquities.
+Later, stroll through the colourful Khan el-Khalili Bazaar, where you may find some memorable keepsakes.Daily :

 Stay: Four Nights, MS Royal LilyDaily :

 Today, visit the monumental Colossi of Memnon statues before taking in the West Bank of the Nile, the world’s largest open-air museum.
 Here, you’ll journey to the Valley of the Kings and Queens, and the Mortuary Temple of Queen Hatshepsut.
-Also known as the “Gateway to the Afterlife”, the Valley of the Kings and Queens was once a royal burial ground for pharaohs, queens, priests, and chosen elects.
+Also known as the “Gateway to the Afterlife”, the Valley of the Kings and Queens was once a royal burial ground for pharaohs, queens and priests.
 Relax in comfort, with afternoon tea, as you sail to Edfu via Esna.Daily :